varletjs/rattail/docs/general/to-type-string.md

 # toTypeString

-Return the type string of the input value
+Return the `type string` of the input value.

 ### Usage